Allowing Diverse Human Resources to Excel

-Basic ConceptStriving to Provide Opportunities for Personnel Training According to Individual Career Orientation
+Basic ConceptProviding Opportunities for Personnel Training According to Individual Career Orientation

-As an overall company activity, we strive to ensure that the Group can move forward on two pillars - training of business leaders, who will someday shoulder management, and efficient staff that will be able to maintain our manufacturing processes.
+As an overall company activity, we strive to ensure that the Group can move forward on the two pillars of business leaders, who will someday shoulder management, and efficient staff that can maintain our manufacturing processes.

 Developing Business Leaders

 1) Developing Business Leaders from an Early Stage